Home / Pressure or proprioceptive information: heavy toys

 • No more sound when pressed

-The funny thing about these sensory balls is that if you put enough pressure on them, for example by rolling a ball with pressure over your upper leg or over a table, they no longer make a sound.
+The funny thing about these sensory balls is that if you put enough pressure on them, for example by rolling a ball with pressure over your thigh or over a table, they no longer make a sound.
 Of course, you can also think of all kinds of games with them, such as rolling a ball over a table for as long as possible without making a sound.

 • Relief feeling games